tisztamo/Junior/prompt.md

 Requirements:

-Make the commit and rollback buttons width smaller.
-Make the rollback same-height as the commit.
-Have some space between them.
-Change the rollback label to &#34;Roll Back&#34;
+Change the layout so that the commit and rollback buttons fill the available space, but do not overflow horizontally.